 Can I get Dedicated Skins for my Skis?

 The first step in choosing skins is to investigate whether the skis you use or are interested in using are available with dedicated skins.
 In our experience, most dedicated co-branded skins are worth choosing over the universal options.
 First of all, your decision-making and setup is done for you.
-Next, most co-branded, dedicated skins are outstanding designs made with reputable materials and methods.
+Next, most co-branded, dedicated skins are good designs made with reputable materials and methods.
 Because universal compatibility is not an issue, the tip and tail attachments (included to augment the glue in securing the skin to ski) can be more sophisticated and integrated.
 Usually, the ski tip and skin of dedicated products are shaped to work together to maximize security and ease of use.
 Most co-branded skins are blended mohair and nylon, which seems to strike an appropriate balance of all the performance criteria.
 There are certain circumstances in which we recommend choosing universal skins even if there are co-branded skins available to you.
 We summarize some of those in the rest of this article.

 What Works for Most People